ArkEcosystemArchive/docs-legacy/docs/guidebook/core/cli.md

 bash <(curl -s https://raw.githubusercontent.com/ArkEcosystem/core/develop/install.sh)
 ```

+Once this command has finished you should start your relay and forger with one of the commands that are documented further down on this page.
+If you are having any issues with the CLI, head down to the **Troubleshoot** section which covers the most common issues we know about.

-You can check [https://www.npmjs.com/package/@arkecosystem/core](https://www.npmjs.com/package/@arkecosystem/core) for new releases or use `ark update` to check for updates.
+> You can check [https://www.npmjs.com/package/@arkecosystem/core](https://www.npmjs.com/package/@arkecosystem/core) for new releases or use `ark update` to check for updates.

 ## Configuration